 As a business, you have customers who have different preferences in style and communication.
 When it comes time to resolve an issue, they want to do it their way.
 Whichever way they choose, they want their questions and concerns attended to as quickly as possible.
 As an owner or employee, you should be invested in providing the resources and responses that meet your customers' demands.
 As was mentioned earlier, it is these actions that will manifest loyalty, retention, and repetitive buying behaviors

 How can you go about implementing a system that elevates customer service?
 Ensure that there are clear ways of contacting your help desk via multiple channels.
-This can involve the implementation of a website form, live chat, and social media channels - all directed back to the help desk team.
+This can involve the implementation of a website form to quickly submit issues, live chat, and social media channels - all directed back to the help desk team.
 You want your customers to have a true omnichannel experience.
 When there are many contact platforms in place, a help desk system to manage requests, and a physical team to react, you will be increasing resolution rates while, at the same time, keeping your customers happy.

 How to track success?
 Improved first call resolution rate (FCR)